youyanggu/covid19_projections/path-to-herd-immunity.md

 - Deaths may drop to low levels even earlier (May-Jul 2021), in part due to a vaccine distribution strategy that initially prioritizes high-risk individuals.
 Once deaths fall to minimal levels, we may see a relaxation of restrictions.
 - Summarizing the above findings, our best estimate of a complete "return to normal" in the US is mid-summer 2021 (June/July 2021).
 - We estimate roughly 75% of the US population (~250 million) will receive at least one dose of the vaccine by the end of 2021, with children and adolescents being the last group to receive it (Aug-Nov 2021).
-- We estimate around one-third of the US population (~110 million) will have been infected by the SARS-CoV-2 virus by the end of 2021.
-That is an additional 45 million infections since mid-December 2020.
+- We estimate around 35% of the US population (~120 million) will have been infected by the SARS-CoV-2 virus by the end of 2021.
+That is an additional 55 million infections since mid-December 2020.
-- This translates to a final US COVID-19 death toll of roughly 500,000 (±100,000) reported deaths, or ~200,000 additional deaths since mid-December 2020.
+- This translates to a final US COVID-19 death toll of roughly 525,000 (±100,000) reported deaths, or ~225,000 additional deaths since mid-December 2020.

 [Back to Top](#top)